vishalicious213/vishalicious213/README.md

   <img title="CSS3" alt="CSS3" width="22px" src="https://github.com/vishalicious213/one-off-resources/blob/master/img/tech/css3.svg">
 </p>

-Core technologies that I use include JavaScript, React, SQL, Node and Python.
+Core technologies that I use include JavaScript, React and Next.JS.
+These are augmented by backend technologies like Node, Express, Python and SQL.
 HTML and CSS feature in my work as JSX and Styled Components.

 ---
 <div style="display: flex;">